5 Top Tips for Creating Business Card Designs

 What secret ingredients, you ask?

-Here five top tips for creating a business card design that is a success with your clients.
+Here are five top tips for creating business card designs that are a success with your clients.

 1 – Colour

 Colour is one of the most significant assets when creating business card designs that stand out.

 Brightly coloured cards are ten times more successful than plain, white ones.

 First of all, the colour makes your card pop.

 It catches people's attention from a distance, like white space does not.

 Colours each have a set of cultural and emotional associations that help showcase a brand's personality.

 Warm colours create a sense of energy, whereas cool colours are softer and more soothing.

 Dark colours are a bit more ominous and tend to appeal to men, who typically prefer shades (colours with black added).